arangodb/docs/3.9/programs-web-interface-cluster.md

 ### Rebalance Shards

 The rebalance shards section displays a button for rebalancing shards.
 A new DB-Server will not have any shards.
-With the rebalance functionality the cluster will start to rebalance shards including empty DB-Servers.
-The maximum number of shards that can be moved in each operation is given by the flag `--cluster.max-number-of-move-shards` in arangod (default value is 10).
+With the rebalance functionality, the cluster will start to rebalance shards including empty DB-Servers.
+You can specify the maximum number of shards that can be moved in each operation by using the `--cluster.max-number-of-move-shards` flag in arangod (the default value is 10).
-When the button is clicked, the number of scheduled move shards operations is displayed, or it is displayed that no move operations have been scheduled if they are not necessary.
+When the button is clicked, the number of scheduled move shards operations is shown, or it is displayed that no move operations have been scheduled if they are not necessary.